phievo/phievo/docs/source/installation.rst

     sudo apt-get install graphviz graphviz-dev pkg-config
     sudo pip install pygraphviz

-On other distribution, you may want to find the equivalent of *graphviz*, *graphviz-dev*, and *pkg-config*.
+On other distributions, you want to find the equivalent of *graphviz*, *graphviz-dev*, and *pkg-config*.

-We found that sometimes on ubuntu the C linking to the graphviz library does not work properly, to fix this, be more explicit and use the linking for the pip command:
+We found that sometimes on ubuntu the C linking to the graphviz library does not work properly.
+The fix is to be more explicit on the linking for the pip command:

 .. code:: bash